IMG_1869.JPG

-Bad Art Club is for everybody, and each workshop is a testament to that fact.
-We have 9-year-olds creating alongside 70-year-olds.
+Bad Art Club is for everybody.
+We have 9-year-olds creating alongside 75-year-olds.
 We have introverts, extroverts and gifted folks.
 We have members of all identities, races, orientations and backgrounds.
-We have professionals and recovering perfectionists…
+We have business professionals, artists and recovering perfectionists.

 What Our Community Has To Say